nazar-si/nazar-si/README.md

 - Theoretical physics
 - Other physics stuff on my faculty

-Since I work in free time as a programmer, I am interested in:
+Since in free-time I study programming my areas of interest are:
 - Frontend ✨
 - Next.js 🔽
 - React ⚛️